 Dextromethorphan is an N-methyl-D-aspartate (NMDA) antagonist and is a derivative of codeine.
-Although it is an opioid, DXM does not trigger the opioid receptors in the brain and therefore is considered to be a safer alternative to codeine with less potential for abuse.
-Unfortunately, however, this has not turned out to be the case and DXM has become a heavily abused medication.
+Although it is an opioid, DXM does not trigger the opioid receptors in the brain and is considered a safer alternative to codeine with less potential for abuse.
+Unfortunately, however, this has not turned out to be the case, and DXM has become a heavily abused medication.
 It is legal, easy to obtain, and readily available, making the “common cold” medicine a favorite drug of choice for teenagers.

 DXM Abuse Among Young People

-In 2006, the National Institute of Drug Abuse (NIDA) began studying the abuse of DXM-containing over the counter (OTC) medications.
+In 2006, the National Institute of Drug Abuse (NIDA) began studying the abuse of DXM-containing over-the-counter (OTC) medications.
 The FDA determined that DXM abuse was concentrated among teenagers.
 The rise of DXM as a popular drug of abuse among teens was fueled by online forums, with teens sharing their experiences while taking the drug.
-In teen circles, DXM can be called a variety of different terms including Dex, Triple C, Robo Trippin, Tussin, Roboing, Robodosing, Robocopping.
+In teen circles, DXM can be called various terms, including Dex, Triple C, Robo Trippin, Tussin, Roboing, Robodosing, Robocopping.
 The survey found that nearly 6% of 8th-12th grade students had reported using DXM for non-medical purposes.

-Those abusing the drug take much higher than over the counter doses, which is extremely unsafe and dangerous.
-The typical dose of DXM, when taken as directed, is 10 to 20 mg every four to six hours or 30 mg every six to eight hours.
+Those abusing the drug take much higher than over-the-counter doses, which is highly unsafe and dangerous.
+The typical amount of DXM, when taken as directed, is 10 to 20 mg every four to six hours or 30 mg every six to eight hours.
 The dose when trying to reach the “high” ranges from 250 to 1500 mg.
 Those abusing the drug can take several bottles in one day.
 The effects of taking far more than the recommended dose are similar to those caused by ketamine or PCP.
 High doses of DXM lead to psychoactive effects, eliciting euphoria and dysphoria, visual hallucinations, loss of motor skills, dissociative sedation, nausea, and vomiting.

 Dangerous Dextromethorphan Side Effects

-DXM abuse can lead to long term side effects, potential overdose, and addiction.
+DXM abuse can lead to long-term side effects, potential overdose, and addiction.
 There is a risk for overdose when purposefully taking higher than recommended dosages of the drug.
 Symptoms of a DXM overdose include blurry vision, seizures, hallucinations, muscle twitches, irregular heart rate, coma, and even death.
-In addition to the dangers of DXM itself, many users experience life-threatening side effects due to the other ingredients in cough medicine, like acetaminophen.
+In addition to the dangers of DXM, many users experience life-threatening side effects due to the other ingredients in cough medicine, like acetaminophen.